PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/layers/+page.md

 ## Introduction
-The `Layers` component is a layout that stacks its children on top of each other as layers (the first child is the bottom layer, then the second child is the layer on top of that one, and so on).
+The `Layers` component is a layout that shows its children in front of each others, like layers (the first child is the bottom layer, then the second child is the layer on top of that one, and so on).
 The children are always as wide and tall as the `Layers` component.

 ::: tip Example